CSI HR: The Case of Vanishing Overtime (Construction Wage and Hour Compliance)

-Use the construction employee scheduling templates in TimeSimplicity to build schedules for each site.
-Drag and drop shifts and employees.
-With email and text templates, you can connect with your crew right from the scheduling screen.
+Create shift staffing templates in WorkforceHub to build schedules for each site.
+Drag and drop employees into shifts.
+With auto emails and texts, you can connect with your crew right from the scheduling screen.

-- Clock in from the job site on iPhone or Android
+- Clock in from the job site with a mobile device

 - See their schedule as soon as it’s available